Eastern Smooth Green Snake

 Habitat:

-Prefers moist grassy areas including prairies and savannas, meadows, old fields, pastures, roadsides, and marsh and lake edges.
-Also occur in open deciduous or pine forests and along woodland borders.
+Inhabits moist grassy areas including prairies, savannas, meadows, old fields, pastures, roadsides, and the edge of marshes and lakes.
+Occur in open deciduous or pine woodlands and along woodland borders.

 Adult Coloration:

-Entirely bright green on upper surfaces with white or pale yellow below and yellowish or white labial (lip) scales, chin, and throat.
-Occasionally may be light brown, tan, or bronze instead of green.
+Entirely bright green with a white or pale-yellow belly.
+Yellowish or white coloration on the labial scales (those along the mouth), chin, and throat.
+Occasionally can be light brown, tan, or bronze instead of green.

 Adult Characteristics:

-Small slender snake with head only slightly wider than neck, unkeeled scales, and divided anal plate.
-Males smaller than females with relatively longer tails.
+A small slender snake with the head only slightly wider than the neck, unkeeled scales, and a divided anal plate.
+Males are smaller with longer tails than females.

 Juvenile Characteristics:

-Newborns range from 3.25 – 6.5” in length.
-Babies and small juveniles duller than adults, and are usually olive green, brownish, or bluish gray.
+Newborns range from 3.25 to 6.5” in length.
+Hatchlings and juveniles tend to be duller in color compared to adults and may be olive green, brownish, or bluish-grey.

 Scale Count: